xueshenfec/php2650_project/php2650_proj.md

 similar survival rates in its leaf nodes; Individuals within leaf nodes share a common estimated risk function.
-Thus, the nature of the survival tree and its integration indicates an estimate of mortality, which we call the ensemble mortality.
+Thus, the nature of the survival tree and its integration indicates an estimate of mortality, which we call the ensemble mortality [2,4,5].
 The integrated mortality rate of the sample *i* from IB (in-bag) is defined as:

 <img width="151" alt="Screen Shot 2022-05-14 at 7 10 00 PM" src="https://user-images.githubusercontent.com/32623146/168450882-aeba150d-4ffb-4819-b9a4-64c8c204f5dd.png">